Epcot’s Rose and Crown Pub with Fireworks Viewing

 Sharing is caring!

 Epcot’s Rose and Crown Pub is a table service restaurant located in the United Kingdom pavilion at Epcot.
-The restaurant itself is pretty popular and always seems to have a good number of people there enjoying the food and setting (updated January 19, 2022).
+The restaurant itself is pretty popular and always seems to have a good number of people there enjoying the food and setting.

-This post covers the strategy I’ve used in order to take advantage of Rose and Crown’s fireworks viewing location.
+This post covers the strategy I’ve used in order to take advantage of Rose and Crown’s fireworks viewing location without paying extra.
 This is separate from the Rose and Crown Fireworks Dining Package that Disney offers.

-However, I do include information for that package in this post too so you can determine which Rose and Crown fireworks viewing strategy you want to go with.
+However, I do include information for that package in this post too so you can determine which Rose and Crown fireworks dining strategy you want to go with (Updated July 21, 2023).

 Sign for Rose and Crown Pub at Disney World